CivicActions/security-policy/yubikey/README.md

   * [AWS IAM Account](#aws-iam-account)

 ## Basic Setup (do this first)
-Before you can have your YubiKey act as a second (hardware) authentication token for your system, you need to install and configure some software that connects your YubiKey to the screen locking software on your computer.
-Instructions have been separated into two files:
+Before your YubiKey can act as a second (hardware) authentication token for applications, you need to install and configure some software that "personalizes" your YubiKey.
+Also included are "advanced" instructions that enable locking your screen with your YubiKey.
 - [GNU/Linux specific instructions](linux.md)
 - [Mac OS X specific instructions](macosx.md)